-Over the past 100 years, hempseed has proved itself as probably the best of the particle baits for attracting and holding fish such as roach in the peg.
+Over the past 100 years, hemp seed has proved itself as probably the best of the particle baits for attracting and holding fish such as roach in the peg.

-Hemp was once believed to have magical powers of attractiveness with a unique aroma and giving off an oily trail once thrown into the water.
+Hemp was once believed to have magical powers of attractiveness, with a unique aroma and giving off an oily trail once thrown into the water.
 Fish were said to home in on it and become transfixed into feeding on nothing else other than the ‘black seed’.
-Of course, there is no such thing as a miracle fishing bait but most canal match anglers will take hemp with them as part of their portfolio of baits.
+Of course, there is no such thing as a miracle fishing bait, but most canal match anglers will take hemp with them as part of their portfolio of baits.

-Do take care and note that non-fishing partners may take umbrage at the use of their favourite pan or of the unique aroma that the cooking of hemp inevitably fills the house with.
-If ‘spirited debate’ is a likely outcome of smelling out the abode, then it’s probably best to purchase ready cooked hemp from the local tackle shop or buy it in tins just as you would sweetcorn.
-It’s a little-known fact that hemp used for fishing bait has 20% VAT included in the price but hemp used as a pet food is VAT exempt.
+Do take note that non-fishing members of your household may take umbrage at the unique aroma that the cooking of hemp inevitably fills the house with.
+If ‘spirited debate’ is a likely outcome, then it’s probably best to purchase ready-cooked hemp from the local tackle shop, or buy it from a local food store or supermarket.

-Tares are often used in conjunction with hemp with some anglers preferring the larger size and ease of hooking.
-Tares are a dark brown/black seed and can be bought from most tackle shops.
-It is also found in most pet and animal feed shops.
+Tares are often used in conjunction with hemp, with some anglers preferring the larger size and ease of hooking.
+Tares are a dark brown/black seed and can be bought from most tackle shops, or pet and animal feed shops.

 Large roach and dace are particularly fond of a large single hemp seed presented on a small hook.
-Take care not to over feed as this encourages competition within the fish shoal leading to fast, difficult to hit bites.
+Take care not to over feed as this encourages competition within the fish shoal, leading to fast, difficult to hit bites.

 Only place the amount of hemp you would use in a session in any one bag.
 Half a pint would be sufficient for most canal fishing situations.
-Take the frozen bag out of the freezer the evening before the fishing trip and it will have thawed out by the morning.
+Take the frozen bag out of the freezer the evening before the fishing trip and it will have thawed by the morning.
 Others prefer to cook their hemp fresh on each occasion and then use the hemp water to mix groundbait.
 Its aroma may help attract fish into the peg.

 Last date edited: 14 December 2020